salmandaudpoto/pandas_hacks/README.md

 This repo is build to get a grasp of pandas functions.
 In this repo I am publishing code, which contains 20 tips and tricks every datascientist must know. they are as following:

-How to find version number.
+1- How to find version number.

-Making dataframe.
+2- Making dataframe.

-How to rename column.
+3- How to rename column.

-Using template data.
+4- Using template data.

-Using your Own data.
+5- Using your Own data.

-Reverse row order.
+6- Reverse row order.

-Reverse column order.
+7- Reverse column order.

-Selecting column by dtype.
+8-Selecting column by dtype.

-Convert string to number.
+9- Convert string to number.

-reduce dataframe size
+10- reduce dataframe size

-Spltiing a string into multiple columns
+11- Spltiing a string into multiple columns

-Aggregate by multiple groups/ functions
+12- Aggregate by multiple groups/ functions

-Select specific row and columns
+13- Select specific row and columns

-Reshape multi-index Series
+14- Reshape multi-index Series
-Contnous data sai categorical mai convert kare
-Convert one set of values into anotherone transpose a wide dataframe
-Reshape the dataframe